Deci-AI/super-gradients/documentation/source/qat_ptq_yolo_nas.md

 ## Step 0: Installations and Dataset Setup

-Follow the [official instructions](https://github.com/roboflow/roboflow-100-benchmark?ref=roboflow-blog) to download Roboflow100:
+Follow the [official instructions]: https://github.com/roboflow/roboflow-100-benchmark?ref=roboflow-blog to download Roboflow100:

 To use this dataset, you **must** download the "coco" format, **NOT** the yolov5.